A Method for Evaluating Deep Generative Models of Images via Assessing the Reproduction of High-order Spatial Context: Conclusion

 \section{Conclusion}

-The main conclusion is that some popular generative adversarial network (GAN) architectures can make impactful, per-realization errors at a high rate even when summary and ensemble measures of training appear reasonable.
-The main reason that these errors are difficult to evaluate in diagnostic scenarios, in general, is that there usually is not a mathematically specified ground truth or expert labeling for each GAN-generated realization.
-It is demonstrated how stochastic object models can be purposefully designed to include known high-order contextual information, analogous to anatomical and physiological information, that also can be quantified post-generation and thus serve as a ground truth.
+The main conclusion is that SCMs can be designed to enable the quantification of certain impactful, per-realization errors made by some popular GAN architectures at a high rate even when summary and ensemble measures of training appear reasonable.
+The main reason that these errors are difficult to evaluate in scenarios requiring a substantial domain expertise is that there usually is not a mathematically specified ground truth or expert labeling for each generated realization.

+In this work, it is demonstrated how stochastic context models can be purposefully designed to include known high-order contextual information, analogous to domain-relevant external information, that also can be quantified post-generation and thus serve as a ground truth.
 This design can be done algorithmically, without actually specifying a formula for any particular high-order statistic.
-Several such SOMs were proposed and employed in the evaluation of two popular GAN architectures.
-Across various training and model scenarios, it was found that the tested GANs failed to simultaneously reproduce all prescribed object features, at once, despite low FID-10k scores and obvious visual similarity between training and generated data.
-Specifically numerous \emph{per-realization} errors occur in: grayscale intensity distribution, spatial arrangement, and, perhaps most impactful, in the frequency of pre-specified rates of feature occurrence.
-The corollaries are that GANs should be carefully evaluated prior to diagnostic or clinical use and that designed SOMs can serve as as a kind of triage before task-based measures of generated image quality are employed.
+Several such SCMs were proposed and employed in the evaluation of two popular GAN architectures.

+Across various training and model scenarios, it was found that the tested models failed to simultaneously reproduce all prescribed contextual features, at once, despite being well replicated in the ensemble, and despite obvious visual similarity between training and generated data.
+Specifically, numerous per-realization errors occur in: grayscale intensity distribution, spatial arrangement of those intensities, and, perhaps most impactful, in the frequency of pre-specified rates of feature occurrence.
+Here, we do not claim that one architecture is better than the other, but that observable differences between the chosen instances of the two architectures could be exposed by the use of the proposed method.

+The corollary is that the designed SCMs can serve as a kind of triage before even more sophisticated task-based measures of generated image quality are employed, or as benchmarking datasets for advancing generative model design.